 Deaf dogs may bark less than other dogs, and the voice may sound odd.
 They frequently develop behavior problems because of their inability to understand human communication, and because they may be easily startled or frightened by the unexpected.
 Some deaf dogs may be able to hear the frequencies of special whistles, or feel the vibration of a stomped foot, and may compensate enough for day-to-day living.

 Dogs with a gradual hearing loss tend to do well as long as they remain in familiar, safe surroundings.
-Routine ear cleaning is important to stay ahead of possible health problems.
+Routine exams with the vet and ear cleaning is important to stay ahead of possible health problems.
 Dogs with hearing loss are a challenge for many owners but can be trained with patience to understand hand signals rather than voice commands.

 Living With A Deaf Puppy